ammarfaizi2/btrfs-progs/Documentation/ch-mount-options.rst

                 ordinary directory.
 Whether this is possible can be detected at runtime, see *rmdir_subvol* feature in *FILESYSTEM FEATURES*.

+wq_cpu_set=<cpu_set>
+        (since: 6.5, default: all online CPUs)

+        Btrfs workqueues can slow sensitive user tasks down because they can use any online CPU to perform heavy workloads on an SMP system.
+This option is used to isolate the Btrfs workqueues to a set of CPUs.
+It is helpful to avoid sensitive user tasks being preempted by Btrfs heavy workqueues.

+        The *cpu_set* is a dot-separated list of decimal numbers and ranges.
+The numbers are CPU numbers, the ranges are inclusive.
+For example:

+                - *wq_cpu_set=0.3-7* will use CPUs 0, 3, 4, 5, 6 and 7.

+                - *wq_cpu_set=0.4.1.5* will use CPUs 0, 1, 4 and 5.

+        This option is similar to the taskset bitmask except that the comma separator is replaced with a dot.
+The reason for this is that the mount option parser uses commas to separate mount options.

+        If *wq_cpu_set* option is specificed and the *thread_pool* option is not, the number of default max thread pool size will be set to the number of online CPUs in the specified CPU set plus 2, if and only if the resulting number is less than 8.

+        If *wq_cpu_set* option is specificed and the *thread_pool* option is also specified, the thread pool size will be set to the value of *thread_pool* option.

 DEPRECATED MOUNT OPTIONS
 ^^^^^^^^^^^^^^^^^^^^^^^^